 Once your Tablo is connected to your network it uses DHCP to get an IP address, Gateway address and DNS address from your router.
-If it is successful, the LED will stop its slow blink and become solid.
+If it is successful, the LED will stop its slow blink or LED pulse and become solid.

 If the Tablo LED continues to blink slowly (once per second) and you cannot connect to it using the Tablo app, try the following steps:

 - Make sure the Ethernet port on your router is connected to your Tablo.
 The orange LED on the Tablo Ethernet port should be illuminated and the green LED should blink periodically.